simp/simp-doc/docs/security_conop/Technical_Security.rst

 certificates if at all possible.
 The *Puppet CA* may be replaced but please understand all ramifications to the infrastructure before doing so.

-More information on the Puppet CA can be found in the Puppet Labs `security documentation <https://docs.puppet.com/background/ssl/index.html>`__.
+More information on the Puppet CA can be found in the product `security documentation <https://puppet.com/docs/puppet/latest/ssl_certificates.html>`__.
 [:ref:`SC-17`, :ref:`SC-13`]

 ..
 WARNING::